Articles

 2017.
 Teaching for sustainability: The role of (benefit) corporations.
 Geographical Education 30, 24-30.

 Also, below is a paper I presented at the 2019 Australian Geography Teachers’ Association’s conference.
-It’s similar to the article above ‘How big should the economy be?’ but is applied to the NSW junior geography syllabus, rather than the senior Australian Curriculum: Geography.
+It’s similar to the article above ‘How big should the economy be?’ but is applied to the senior Australian Curriculum: Geography, rather than the NSW junior geography syllabus.